-This year, we are expecting to send 3-4 Fellows and 8-10 Scholars to Salzburg.
-We may select more or less than that, however, based on the number of qualified applicants we receive and the amount of funding available.
+This year, we are expecting to send 10-15 Scholars to Salzburg.
+We may select more or less than that, however, based on the number of qualified applicants and the amount of financial support available.

-What is the required commitment for those selected to be Fellows and Scholars?
+What is the required commitment by Fellows and Scholars?

-Fellows and Scholars are required to fulfill an 18-month commitment, from Spring 2014-Spring 2015.
-They will participate in orientation meetings and activities in the Spring 2014 to prepare for their trip to Salzburg, attend a Global Citizenship Program at the Salzburg Global Seminar in Summer 2014, participate in meetings with other Fellows and Scholars during Fall 2014 to help plan and organize projects for globalizing the university, and work on those projects throughout the 2014-2015 academic year.
-We expect to see tangible results from those projects by end of your formal commitment in Spring 2015.
+Fellows and Scholars are expected to fulfill a 18-month commitment, from Spring 2018-Spring 2019.
+They will participate in orientation meetings and activities in the Spring 2018 semester to prepare for their trip to Salzburg, attend a Global Citizenship Program at the Salzburg Global Seminar in Summer 2018, participate in meetings with other Fellows and Scholars during Summer and Fall 2018 to help plan and organize projects for globalizing the university, and work on those projects throughout the 2018-2019 academic year.
+We expect to see tangible results from those projects by end of your formal commitment in Spring 2019.
 However, many Fellows and Scholars continue working to help globalize SJSU beyond their required 18 months of service.

 What is the typical structure of a GCP Session?

-During each week-long intensive GCP session, 40-60 participants from institutions of higher education throughout the United States will attend lectures on critical global issues by world-class GCP faculty members and work on group projects related to these issues.
-They will also have an opportunity to discuss them more deeply with the GCP faculty and other participants during meals and outside formal activities through each day and evening.
+During each week-long intensive GCP session, 40-50 participants from institutions of higher education throughout the United States attend lectures on critical global issues by world-class GCP faculty members and work on group projects related to these issues.
+Participants will also have an opportunity to discuss these issues more deeply with the GCP faculty and other colleagues during meals and other formal activities throughout each day and evening.

-If selected, will I have to return to the United States immediately after finishing the GCP session?
+If selected, will I have to return to the US immediately after finishing the GCP and FLP sessions?

-No. In fact, many Fellows and Scholars in the past have stayed and traveled to other countries after completing their GCP session and have found the experience deeply transformative.
-Your plans after the GCP session are entirely up to you.
-Do keep in mind that you will be responsible for all of your own extra travel costs.
+No. In fact, many Fellows and Scholars in the past have stayed and traveled to other countries after completing their GCP and FLP activities in Austria and have found the experience deeply transformational.
+Your plans after that are entirely up to you.
+Remember that you are responsible for all of your own extra travel costs.

-What do we look for in an applicant?
+What do we look for in a successful applicant?

-We look for applicants that demonstrate individual excellence in what they do, leadership in working with others to address broader concerns, and leverage for influencing people on an institutional level.
-Ultimately, we want to know what you have to offer: your strengths, interests, and motivation in creating positive change at San Jose State University.
-Let us know why global citizenship is important to you and what you want to do to help globalize the campus.
+We look for applicants who demonstrate individual excellence in what they do, leadership in working with others to address broader concerns, and leverage for influencing people at SJSU on an institutional level.
+Ultimately, we want to know what you have to offer: your strengths, interests, and motivation in creating positive change and promoting excellence at San Jose State.
+Let us know why global citizenship is important to you and how you can help globalize the campus.

 If I am not selected, can I apply next year?

 If you are not selected this year, do not be discouraged.
-Many applicants may be highly qualified for the Program, but are not selected in a particular year solely due to a lack of funding.
-Several Fellows and Scholars in recent years have been chosen after multiple applications.
+Many applicants may be highly qualified for the Program, but are not selected in a particular year solely due to a lack of funding or conflicts with other commitments.
+Several Fellows and Scholars have been chosen after multiple applications.
 We encourage you to apply again in the future, as long as you will be working at or matriculated into San Jose State University for at least one year after the GCP session, so that you can fulfill the 18-month commitment that is required of all Fellows and Scholars.

 Other questions?
 Email us at Salzburg-Program@sjsu.edu